How Volatility Destroys Your Returns Over Time

 Rebalancing and Risk Management

+Even a well-diversified, consistently funded portfolio can drift off course over time, especially during volatile markets.
+Rebalancing helps keep that risk in check.
 Rebalancing means periodically adjusting your portfolio to restore your original asset allocation, for example, bringing a 60/40 stock-bond mix back to target after market movements.
+It’s a disciplined way to control volatility, prevent risk creep, and ensure your portfolio continues to reflect your long-term objectives.

 Why Rebalancing Matters: